surifirstpin/Acubi_documentation/Version.5/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/11d8e2454a911ad96e6238049e8d1575e6dcd084/images/New_version5/UD_Reports_Image1.png)

-**1.**  All the connection established, databases and tables used for the Reports are defined under **Project.** Depending on your business requirement you can choose appropriate project.
+**1.**  All the connection established, databases and tables used for the Reports are defined under **Project.** Depending on your business requirement you can choose appropriate project from drop down list.

-**For Example :** If you want to create a project based on oracle connection select project **Oracle_new** from drop down list.
+**For Instance :** To create a project based on oracle connection select project **Oracle_new** from drop down list.

 **2.** **Model** Section has different set of models developed  for Orders, Customers, Delivery, Employees, Kitchen Process and Products.